Characterising transformations between quantum objects, 'completeness' of quantum properties, and transformations without a fixed causal order: Probabilistic quantum transformations

 \section{Probabilistic quantum transformations}

 In the previous sections, we have -- except for short comments on the consequences of dropping trace rescaling conditions -- only addressed \textit{deterministic} quantum transformations, i.e., transformations that occur with unit probability.
-Specifically, these are transformations that are `built up' from quantum states (which can be prepared with unit probability); then, CPTP maps (transformations from states to states), superchannels (transformations from quantum channels to quantum channels), process matrices (transformations from channels to number $1$) are all deterministic, since they have a deterministic element as their ``base object''.
-More abstractly, here, we consider all transformations deterministic that map between affine quantum sets $\Scal_\inp$ and $\Scal_\out$ with $\gamma_\inp, \gamma_\out \neq 0$.
+Specifically, these are transformations that are `built up' from quantum states (which can be prepared with unit probability); then, CPTP maps (transformations from states to states), superchannels (transformations from quantum channels to quantum channels), process matrices (transformations from channels to number $1$) are all deterministic, since they have a deterministic element as their 'base object'.
+More abstractly, here, we consider a transformation to be deterministic if it maps between affine quantum sets $\Scal_\inp$ and $\Scal_\out$ with $\gamma_\inp, \gamma_\out \neq 0$.

 However, quantum theory also admits probabilistic quantum transformations.
 For example, when considering quantum states, probabilistic transformations are described by quantum instruments~\cite{davis_quantum_1976, Lindblad1979}.
 Concretely, let $\rho\in\L(\H_\inp)$ be a quantum state, then a quantum instrument is a set of CP maps $\{\map{C}^{(i)}\}_i$ -- each of them corresponding to a possible measurement outcome -- with $\map{C}^{(i)}:\L(\H_\inp)\to \L(\H_\out) $ which add up to a quantum channel, that is, $\map{C}:=\sum_i\map{C}^{(i)}$ is CPTP.
 When the quantum instrument $\{\map{C}^{(i)}\}_i$ is applied on the state $\rho$, with probability $\tr\left[\map{C}^{(i)}[\rho]\right]$, the classical outcome $i$ is obtained and the state $\rho$ is transformed to